chalei/SenseCraft/README.md

-# SenseCraft - The Project of No-Code Smart Sensor Builder
+# SenseCraft - The Project of No-Code Smart Sensor Builder, This one custom tailored to support Indonesia AS923_2 Band

 ## Description